TooTallNate/node-degenerator/README.md

 // turn the JS String into a real GeneratorFunction instance var genFn = vm.runInNewContext('(' + str + ')', { get: get });

+// use a generator-based flow control library (`visionmedia/co`, `jmar777/suspend`,
-// use `visionmedia/co` to create an async function from the generator function var asnycFn = co(genFn);
+etc.) to create an async function from the generator function.

+var asnycFn = co(genFn);

 // NOW USE IT!!!